AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 # 1. WLAN Gateway (specific PGNs)

-With this implementation you do have the full contol about how NMEA2000 PGNs are interpreted and what "path" information is used to forward it to SignalK.
+With this implementation you do have the full control about how NMEA2000 PGNs are interpreted and what "path" information is used to forward it to SignalK.
 The connection between the ESP32 and the SignalK server is wireless with WLAN.

 The software is based on the ESP8266 library for SignalK ([EspSigK](https://github.com/mxtommy/EspSigK)).
 But it was necessary to change the software to use it on an ESP32 with up-to-date libraries (ArduinoJson, ESP32SSDP, WebSockets).